marsdenekwom/pig-dice/README.md

 ## BEHAVIOUR DRIVEN DEVELOPMENT
 ## GENERAL BEHAVIOUR	INPUT	OUTPUT
-IF you want to roll a dice	click roll button	number values appear If you roll a dice and score a 1	click the roll button	An error message if the your total score is more than a 100 you win
+IF you want to roll a dice	click roll button	number values appear If you roll a dice and score a 1	click the roll button	An error message will appear if the your total score is more than a 100 you are declared winner
 ## KNOWN BUGS
 There are no known bugs yet.